The TOG system explained! How to dress the newborn?

 As the days get shorter and winter fast approaches, here at moKee we thought we would try and explain the universal TOG rating and how and why this is important for all parents to understand.

 What is the TOG rating?

 The tog is a measure of thermal resistance of a unit area, also known as thermal insulance.
-It is commonly used in the textile industry and is a European warmth rating and has nothing to do with weight; the higher the tog rating, the warmer the product.
+It is commonly used in the textile, baby textiles either, industry and is a European warmth rating and has nothing to do with weight; the higher the tog rating, the warmer the product.

 How many TOGs should I use?

 What should a baby wear using a sleeping bag?

 If the room is warm (26 degrees), then the baby should be in a 0.5 tog sleeping bag and wear a short-sleeved bodysuit.

 If the room is warm (24 degrees), then baby should be in a 1.0 tog sleeping bag and wear a short-sleeved bodysuit.

 If the room is warm (22 degrees), then baby should be in a 1.0 tog sleeping bag and wear a long-sleeved bodysuit.